exercism/ruby/exercises/concept/bird-count/.docs/instructions.md

 ## 4. Calculate the number of busy days

-Some days are busier that others.
+Some days are busier than others.
 A busy day is one where five or more birds have visited your garden.
 Implement the `BirdCount#busy_days` method to return the number of busy days:

 ```ruby